 For completeness, using our formalism, we can also evaluate the four-point autocorrelation function for electric fields.
 In terms of the auxiliary integrals defined earlier, the full result for the trispectrum can be expressed as follows

 The corresponding coefficients $\tilde{Q}$'s for the first channel are

-Remaining coefficient in the respective channel are listed in the Appendix \ref{Polcoeffs}.
+The remaining coefficients in the respective channels are listed in the Appendix \ref{Polcoeffs}.
 It is important to note that, for our choice of the coupling function, the electric field energy density decays rapidly for positive values of $n$ during inflation \cite{Ferreira:2013sqa, Ferreira:2014hma}.
 As a result, the electric field trispectrum will be much suppressed as compared to the magnetic field trispectrum, and therefore, in the rest of the paper, we shall not discuss further about it and only make some remarks about its relevance in certain momentum configurations.